sustainability

 2024

-We offset the carbon emissions from touring personnel flights, through supporting Rainforest Rescue projects in Papua New Guinea and Indonesia, Wind Farms in India, and by protecting 100m2 of critical habitat for biodiversity in SA and NSW Woodlands and Wetlands through TEM & Wilderlands.
+We offset the carbon emissions from our touring personnel flights, through supporting Rainforest Rescue projects in Papua New Guinea and Indonesia, Wind Farms in India, and by protecting 100m2 of critical habitat for biodiversity in SA and NSW Woodlands and Wetlands through TEM & Wilderlands.
+We reduced carbon emissions utilising Wildlive’s 100% solar and battery powered DJ Booth at Laneway Sydney, saving 4,620W of power.

 2023

 Working with NetNada we calculated a robust carbon footprint for the entire Laneway Festival tour* in order to identify emissions hotspots, and levers for reduction.
-This carbon footprint data provides the baseline against which we aim to improve our practises and reduce our carbon footprint over time.
+This carbon footprint data provides the baseline against which we aim to improve our practices and reduce our carbon footprint over time.
 Learn more here

 * Laneway Auckland was not included, the event was cancelled due to extreme weather in 2023.

-how you can
+how you can get involved

 Here’s how you can help us to protect our environment and the future of Laneway Festival..